Kenaf: Fibre

 The fibres in kenaf are found in the bast (bark) and core (wood).
 The bast constitutes 40% of the plant.
 "Crude fibre" separated from the bast is multi-cellular, consisting of several individual cells stuck together.
 The individual fibre cells are about 2–6 mm long and slender.
-The cell wall is thick (6.3 µm).
-Kenaf fibre from bast could be gained as long as 2 meters and it becomes more widespread in polymer composite and concrete industry.
-The kenaf fiber needs to be treated properly to remove the lignin.
-The tensile strength of the kenaf fiber is about 800 MPa that makes it suitable natural fiber in engineering applications.
-The core is about 60% of the plant and has thick (≈38 µm) but short (0.5 mm) and thin-walled (3 µm) fibre cells.
-Paper pulp is produced from the whole stem, and therefore contains two types of fibres, from the bast and from the core.
+The cell wall is thick (6.3 μm).
+The core is about 60% of the plant and has fibre cells that are thick (≈38 μm) but short (0.5 mm) and thin-walled (3 μm).
+Paper pulp can be produced using the whole stem, and therefore contains both bast and core fibres.
 The pulp quality is similar to that of hardwood.